is4tomj/is4tomj-hugo/content/posts/0007-acronyms.md

     - "Drafting"
 ---

-## DNUOPOHTRAITCOS: Do Not Use Obscure, Proprietary, Or Hard To Remember Acronyms In The Claims Or Specification
+*DNUOPOHTRAITCOS: Do Not Use Obscure, Proprietary, Or Hard To Remember Acronyms In The Claims Or Specification.*

 Do not use an acronym unless the acronym is more common than the underlying words.
 The same goes for an abbreviation.